guosheng437/NGSQC/README.md

 ### Datasets
-There are three datasets used for illustrating the inference/estimation.
+There are three datasets used used for inference and estimation by the above programs

 **mutfre**:  SNP fingerprints for 1055 cell lines